Renée Fleming: Early life and education

-Fleming was born on February 14, 1959, in Indiana, Pennsylvania, the daughter of two music teachers, and grew up in Churchville, New York.
+Fleming was born on February 14, 1959, in Indiana, Pennsylvania, the daughter of two music teachers.
 She has great-grandparents who were born in Prague and later emigrated to the US.
-Fleming attended Churchville-Chili High School.
+She grew up in Churchville, New York and attended Churchville-Chili High School.

-She studied with Patricia Misslin at the Crane School of Music at the State University of New York at Potsdam.
-While at SUNY Potsdam, she took up singing with a jazz trio in an off-campus bar called Alger's.
-The jazz saxophonist Illinois Jacquet invited her on tour with his big band, but she chose instead to continue with graduate studies at the Eastman School of Music in Rochester, New York, with voice teacher John Maloy.
+She studied with Patricia Misslin at the Crane School of Music at the State University of New York (SUNY) at Potsdam, and graduated with a Bachelor of Music Education in 1981.
+While at SUNY Potsdam, Fleming took up singing with a jazz trio at Alger's, an off-campus bar.
+The jazz saxophonist Illinois Jacquet invited her on tour with his big band, but she chose instead to continue with graduate studies with voice teacher John Maloy at the Eastman School of Music at the University of Rochester, from which she received a Master of Music in 1983.
+She portrayed Zerlina in Eastman's 1982 production of Don Giovanni led by conductor David Effron with a cast that also included Gene Scheer as Leporello and Mark Thomsen as Don Ottavio.

 As a student, Fleming spent several summers at the Aspen Music Festival and School (AMFS), where she studied with Jan DeGaetani and was directed by Edward Berkeley.
-In Aspen, she appeared in the role of Anne Sexton in Conrad Susa's Transformations (1983); gave her first performance as Countess Almaviva in Mozart's The Marriage of Figaro (1984), the role in which she later made most of her major opera house debuts; and sang the role of Anne in Stravinsky's The Rake's Progress (1987).
-She also performed scenes from Der Rosenkavalier during her time at Aspen, and the Marschallin in that opera became one of her calling-card roles at opera houses around the globe.
+She appeared in the role of Anne Sexton in Conrad Susa's Transformations (1983); gave her first performance as Countess Almaviva in Mozart's The Marriage of Figaro (1984), the role in which she later made most of her major opera house debuts; and sang the role of Anne in Stravinsky's The Rake's Progress (1987).
+She also performed scenes from Der Rosenkavalier, and the Marschallin in that opera became one of her calling-card roles at opera houses around the globe.

 She won a Fulbright Scholarship in 1985, which enabled her to work in Europe with Arleen Augér and Elisabeth Schwarzkopf.
-She then sang at jazz clubs to pay for further studies at the Juilliard School.
-While at Juilliard she sang in roles with the Juilliard Opera Center, appearing as Musetta in Puccini's La bohème and the Wife in Menotti's Tamu-Tamu, among others.
+She also studied lieder with Hartmut Höll through this scholarship in Frankfurt, Germany.
+Fleming then sang at jazz clubs to pay for further studies at the Juilliard School.
+While at Juilliard, she sang in roles with the Juilliard Opera Center, appearing as Musetta in Puccini's La bohème and the Wife in Menotti's Tamu-Tamu, among others.
 Her voice teacher at Juilliard was Beverley Peck Johnson.
+She graduated from Juilliard with an Artist Diploma in 1986, and was among the first recipients of the Richard F. Gold Career Grant in 1987.